Best Dog Probiotics for Better Digestion

 - CFU count

 CFU means colony formed units and, in a nutshell, it signifies the number of good bacteria in each serving.
 And when it comes to how many good bacteria is too many, the answer is- you can’t go overboard.
 The more bacteria (and strains of ‘em) the better, as it will ensure effectiveness–and help speed up the process.
 A good number is around five to 10 billion CFU or more if you need a probiotic that packs a punch, but that is per serving and not per bottle.
 More often than not, manufacturers will advertise the CFU count per bottle or package, so the numbers look higher than they are.
 Be sure to double-check before buying!
+You can also start with a regular, mid-range probiotic and observe the results.
+If digestion or poop issues persist, try a brand with more CFU.

 - Ease of administration

 Luckily for pet parents, dog probiotics come in different forms, so administration shouldn’t be an issue.
 You can go for tablets that can be mixed in their meal or served in a pill pocket, chewables that taste like a treat, powders (flavored or not) that are easily masked in wet food, or oral syringes that make administration fast and easy- just “shoot out” the paste in your pet’s mouth and that’s it.
+Still, if you are dealing with a super tricky and smart pooch, they might shun tablets and recognize when they are mixed in with the food.
+Luckily, the paste and powder versions are an ideal substitute.

 Food for healthy bacteria: don’t forget the prebiotics